Probing for the Usage of Grammatical Number: What Encodings of Number does the Model Use ?

 \subsection{Estimating Extractable Information}

-In this section, we discuss how to estimate the amount of extractable number information in our probed model's representations.
-This is the probing perspective taken by \citet{pimentel-etal-2020-information} and \citet{hewitt-etal-2021-conditional} in their diagnostic probing analyses.
-The crux of our analysis relies on the fact that the encoding extracted by diagnostic probes is not necessarily the functional encoding used by our probed model.
-Nevertheless, for a model to use a property in its predictions, this property should at least be extractable, which is true due to the data processing inequality.
-In other words, extractability is a necessary, but not sufficient, condition for a property to be used by the model.
+We start our investigation with diagnostic probes, estimating the amount of extractable number \karim{Make the classifiers the same} information in BERT's intermediate representations.
+Notedly, the information measured by our diagnostic probes is not necessarily used by our probed model.
+Nonetheless, for a model to use a property in its predictions, this property should at least be extractable.
+In other words, extractability is a necessary, albeit not sufficient, condition for a property to be used by the model.
+This analysis is thus preliminary. \looseness=-1

+Specifically, we will estimate the amount of \emph{linearly extractable} information in BERT's representations.
+We write our diagnostic probe as:\looseness=-1